 Give + Go Green is an annual event where students donate food and clothing that they do not wish to take with them when they move out of the residence halls in May.
 Each year, collection boxes are placed in the lobbies of residence halls so that students can easily donate items they would otherwise throw in the trash.
 Check out our Donation Resource Guide to find out more about what to donate.

 Volunteers are needed every May to help sort the donated items.
 Calls for volunteers are made every April.

 Every fall the Office of Sustainability hosts thrift sales to promote reuse and raise awareness about textile waste.
 All clothing sold at Temple Thrift is donated by students during Give + Go Green at the end of the spring semester.
-Most of the items are under $3 and all are sold for less than $10.
+Most of the items are under $3 and nothing is more than $10.

-Additionally this event supports Temple's Climate Action Plan goal to begin to address food insecurity on campus.
-All of the proceeds raised from Temple Thrift sales go directly to The Cherry Pantry.
+Additionally, this event supports Temple's Climate Action Plan goal to address food insecurity on campus.
+Proceeds raised from Temple Thrift sales go directly to The Cherry Pantry.